Function-Correcting $b$-symbol Codes for Locally $(\lambda, \rho,b)$-Functions: Conclusion

 \section{Conclusion}

-In this work, we explore function-correcting codes designed for locally ($\lambda,\rho, b$)-functions over $b$-symbol read channels.
-Utilizing the structural properties of locally ($\lambda,\rho, b$)-functions, we establish upper bounds on the redundancy of function-correcting codes designed for $b$-symbol read channels.
-We show that, under certain conditions, a local-($3,2t,1$)-function achieves the optimal redundancy of $3t$.
-Furthermore, we explicitly examine the relationship between locality and redundancy in the setting of weight functions.
+In this work, we considered function-correcting codes designed for locally bounded functions over $b$-symbol read channels, called locally $(\lambda,\rho,b)$-functions.
+We investigated the values of $\lambda $ and $\rho$ for which a given function is locally bounded by $\lambda$ in the $b$-symbol metric.
+Further, we explicitly explored the smallest values of $\lambda$ for $b$-symbol weight and weight distribution functions to be locally bounded functions.
+We associated the optimal redundancy of function-correcting $b$-symbol codes (FCBSCs) with the smallest achievable length of error-correcting codes in $b$-symbol metric.
+Using this, we established several upper bounds on the optimal redundancy of FCBSCs for locally $(\lambda,\rho,b)$-functions.
+We showed that, under certain conditions, a locally ($3,2t,b=1$)-function achieves the optimal redundancy of $3t$.
+Furthermore, we explicitly studied the optimal redundancy of FCBSCs for the weight functions and the weight distribution functions in the Hamming and the $b$-symbol metric.
+In addition, we provided explicit construction of FCBSCs for $b$-symbol weight distribution function with a redundancy $2t-b+1$.

 The study of function-correcting codes for different classes of functions under various metrics is an interesting and active area of research.
-Therefore, extending the study of function-correcting codes to other function classes and diverse channel models remains an important avenue for future investigation.
-We are currently investigating function-correcting codes for classes of locally ($\lambda,\rho$)-functions and linear functions over homogeneous metric models.
+Therefore, extending the study of function-correcting codes to other function classes, such as linear functions and diverse read channels, remains an important avenue for future investigation.
+In particular, the study of function-correcting codes for the class of linear functions and locally bounded functions under the homogeneous metric is an interesting problem.